hap196/portfolio-website/app/blog/posts/about-me.md

 ---
 title: "About Me"
 date: "2025-10-31"
-excerpt: "hello world"
+excerpt: "in progress..."
 slug: "about-me"
 ---

-hello world
+in progress...